sandeep1516/ACE/README.md

 # ACE
-ACE allows bankers to view/perform all the operations from the desk to the customers.
+ACE allows bankers to view/perform all the operations from the desk to the customers.  gf